ItsDavidThai/js-cache/README.md

-How to Run tests
+How to Run Tests
-Run SpecRunner.html in your browser to run tests.
+Open SpecRunner.html in your browser.